72 Hour DOT Inspection

 What Is Brake Safety Week?

-Annually, commercial motor vehicle inspectors patrol North America to conduct brake system inspections on large trucks and buses.
+Commercial motor vehicle inspectors regularly patrol North America to conduct brake system inspections on large trucks and buses.
 Through these checks, they detect any violations related to the brake systems of these vehicles.
-By doing so, they help ensure that drivers have safe brakes and are abiding by the regulations put in place for their safety.
+By doing so, they help ensure that drivers have safe brakes and abide by the regulations for their safety.
 Check out The Basics of Farm Exemptions.
-You will then have the ability to maintain complete motor carrier authority or broker.
-What are the Top 3 DOT paper appointed Violations?
+You will then be able to maintain complete motor carrier authority or broker.
+What are the Top 3 DOT paper-appointedViolations?

 Key Points: What Is the 72 Hour DOT Inspection?

-Here are the key points to remember about the annual 72 hour DOT inspection:
+Here are the key points to remember about the annual 72-hour DOT inspection:

 • This includes checking vehicles for hazardous materials, inspecting driver records, and ensuring that vehicles meet required standards and maintain safe operating conditions.
-Also visit the website link.
+Also, visit the website link.

-• By increasing visibility of safety inspections during DOT Weeks, the CVSA hopes to reduce the number of collisions caused by commercial vehicle operators who fail to comply with regulations or take proper precautions.
+• By increasing the visibility of safety inspections during DOT Weeks, the CVSA hopes to reduce the number of collisions caused by commercial vehicle operators who fail to comply with regulations or take proper precautions.